By Mike Kocsis | 7 minutes read | Last updated: November 21, 2023 |

 Some people experience an increase in mood, energy, erections, sex drive, muscle growth, facial hair growth, and body hair growth.
 Side effects may include mild acne and some scalp hair loss.
 Generally speaking. the majority of people see a massive improvement in symptoms associated with low testosterone.

 It is important to get blood tests regularly whilst on TRT.
 Frequent blood testing helps the doctor identify why your treatment may not be providing symptomatic relief.
 In some cases, the doctor may alter your dose, dose frequency, or add in ancillary medications to manage other hormone imbalances.

 Prescription based UK TRT works best when it is used continuously.
 Cycling has connotations with illicit anabolic steroids in bodybuilding and really doesn’t have a place in TRT.
 Steady stable levels in the optimal range provide the best therapeutic benefits.
 The ups and downs of cycling may cause harm or frustrate the balance that has been created.

 There are very few contraindications and reactions with TRT and other medications.
 Our doctors will review your case and determine if any medications you are on will conflict with your existing medications.

-Low testosterone can cause anxiety.
-Anxiety is multifactorial.
-Contrary to popular belief anxiety also extremely common.
-If low testosterone has worsened anxiety then optimising can improve these symptoms.
-If there are other contributing factors these can also be investigated and treated accordingly examples being talking therapy and counselling in conjunction with TRT, other hormone imbalances or medical issues Some studies have shown men with general anxiety disorder have had improvements with the use of TRT.
+Anxiety is often multifactorial but low testosterone has been found to bring on anxiety in those who’re predisposed to the condition.
+If low testosterone has worsened anxiety then optimising your testosterone levels can improve these symptoms.
+If there are other contributing factors these can also be investigated and treated accordingly, for example, through therapy and counselling in conjunction with TRT.